lotrando/dev-wsl-gentoo/README.md

 ### Step 1.
 Enable WSL and Virtual machines on your Windows

-1. Run powershell.exe on windows 10 as Administrator.
+1. Run powershell.exe on Windows 10 as Administrator.

 2. Enable Microsoft-Windows-Subsystem-Linux components for WSL 1.